 Day 1: A 5.00am alarm is never fun.
 I ate breakfast, drank some coffee and kitted up.
 ASSOS of Switerland had just sent me their brand new ‘wet weather jersey’ developed for the BMC World Tour Team.
 Called the Liberty, it was supposed to be perfect for exactly these sorts of conditions.
 I stuck it on over my normal jersey and in the pre-light of dawn, rolled away at 6.17am.

-In the first few hours, I established various things: I had good legs, the roads were filthy and the fog wasn’t going away.
-I spent the first five hours in fine rain.
-My bike and I slowly changed colour from ‘clean’ to ‘farmyard brown’.
+In the first few hours, I established various things: I had good legs, the roads were filthy and the fog – dense above 100m – wasn’t going away.
+I spent the first five hours in soaking wet clouds.
+My bike and I gradually changed colour from ‘clean’ to ‘farmyard brown’.
 I stopped drinking from my bottles, except when stationary, with the lid removed!
 Then I punctured: my summer tyres weren’t really up to these unexpected conditions.
 I toyed with just heading home – I was no more than an hour away from a hot shower and my chimp suggested I could regard this as a ‘test-run’ and try again, later in the week.

 But I know my chimp well and we play this game regularly.
 I told him that we should at least continue to the top of the moor and my food stash.
 If the visibility up there was too bad then, well OK, I’d quit on the grounds that it was too dangerous to continue.
 Pact made.
 Chimp silenced for a while.
 Onwards.
 Upwards.

-The top of the moor was foggy and yes, it was soaking wet, but it wasn’t terrible, so I decided to just carry on – my legs felt great and I knew that days like that didn’t come along all the time, so I should use them.
+The top of the moor turned out to be foggy and yes, it was soaking wet, but it wasn’t terrible, so I decided to carry on – my legs felt great and I knew that days like that didn’t come along all the time, so I should use them.
 I restocked on water, food, spare tubes + CO2 and headed eastward across the moor, using every climb I could in my relentless search for vertical.

 Another muddy farmyard resulted in my second rear wheel flat, but again, I was able to restock on spares, refuel and collect my lights at my stash.
 With evening drawing near, I headed north across the moor to Lynton, from where I began the final run back to base via four big climbs which would collectively give me another 1,000m of up: Valley of Rocks, Jose’s Lane, Coombe Martin and Ilfracombe.